-- 12. Should Manage (Contractor management) Visitors / Contractors / Sub contractors on road safety through Instruction, Information Training and Supervision / Monitoring through Communications / Contractual agreements etc. including PPE - 13.
-Investigate incidents -Find the Root cause & discuss it at the department's monthly safety meetings / Assign Objectives & targets to avoid re occurrences / Present slides of road violators and communicate for awareness / Maintain data and make analysis on Number and type of incidents / Train the road users (Employees + Contractors + sub-contractors) Trip / Route planning - 14.
-Ensure Periodic inspection (Department patrols) based on department requirement but minimum once a year - 15.
-Ensure Sign boards cleaning and maintenance / lighting / painting / barricades of roads - 16.
-Periodic auditing by nominated person at least once a year to determine the effectiveness of the control measures - 17.
-Ensure compliance to (4.1-4.12) - 18.
-Ensure the whatever the department control / supervises / manages comply to The maximum speed on Qatar Steel premises roadways for light vehicles is 30km/hr. and for Heavy Vehicles and Equipment's is 20 km/hr & - 19.
-Seat belts are worn all the time - 20.
-Have a Route map / Layout for Equipment / Slag dumper travelling with hazardous material is defined - 21.
-Ensure adequate Illumination -- periodic light cleaned due to dusty environment and inspection for replacing -- inspection sheet as record & date - 22.
-Not to use mobile phones while driving Park and speak in case of emergency - 23.
-Dealing with extremes weather conditions
+- Ensure securing loads / hazardous material (cylinder) are safely transported, Have a system to check that the loads are secured / lashed and not loose before it leaves the work area / departments. - Flashing lights is available & functioning in vehicles entering plant areas. - Should Manage (Contractor management) Visitors / Contractors / Sub contractors on road safety through Instruction, Information Training and Supervision / Monitoring through Communications / Contractual agreements etc. including PPE. - Investigate incidents, find the root cause & discuss it at the department's monthly safety meetings / assign objectives & targets to avoid re occurrences / Present slides of road violators and communicate for awareness / Maintain data and make analysis on number and type of incidents / Train the road users (Employees + Contractors + sub-contractors) Trip / Route planning. - Ensure periodic inspection (Department patrols) based on department requirement but minimum once a year. - Ensure sign boards cleaning and maintenance / lighting / painting / barricades of roads. - Periodic auditing by nominated person at least once a year to determine the effectiveness of the control measures. - Ensure the whatever the department control / supervises / manages comply to the maximum speed on Qatar Steel premises roadways for light vehicles is 30km/hr. and for heavy vehicles and equipment's is 20 km/hr & Seat belts are worn all the time. - Have a route map / layout for equipment / slag dumper travelling with hazardous material is defined. - Ensure adequate Illumination, periodic light cleaned due to dusty environment and inspection for replacing, inspection sheet as record & date. - Not to use mobile phones while driving Park and speak in case of emergency. - Dealing with extremes weather conditions.

-4.14 Employee Transport buses through in and out of the plant --
+4.14 Employee Transport Buses Through In and Out of the Plant

-Managing the risks to employees while travelling to and from work

-Department should take appropriate steps to ensure the health and safety of our employees and others who may be affected by their activities This includes the time when they are driving at work, whether this is a company/ hired vehicle,

-Drivers behind the wheel of a vehicle are responsible for their own and others' safety on the road.
-They should take reasonable care of their own health and safety and that of others who might be affected by their actions; and they should use equipment provided to them correctly.
+- Managing the risks to employees while travelling to and from work. - Department should take appropriate steps to ensure the health and safety of our employees and others who may be affected by their activities.
+This includes the time when they are driving at work, whether this is a company/ hired vehicle. - Drivers behind the wheel of a vehicle are responsible for their own and others' safety on the road.
+They should take reasonable care of their own health and safety and that of others who might be affected by their actions, and they should use equipment provided to them correctly. - There will always be risks associated with driving.
+Although these cannot be completely controlled, Facility department has a responsibility to take all reasonable steps to manage these risks and do everything reasonably practicable to protect people from harm.

-Traffic Management Control Prepared By: HSE Department 21/52 Issued By: HSE Department
+Traffic Management Control Page 20 of 52 Prepared By: HSE DEPARTMENT Issued By: HSE DEPARTMENT

 Procedure 2.32.2.1.16.01

-Established 24.05.2016
+Established 24-May-2016

-Issue date 19.07.2017

-Valid until 18.07.2020
+Effective Date 15-Dec-2019

 Revision 02